 Stretching Pros and Cons Safety Talk

 Strains, sprains, and tears are the most common types of workplace injuries every year.
-There were 420,870 of these cases requiring days away from work in 2014 according to the Bureau of Labor Statistics.
 Outside of work, many people receive sprain and strain injuries while exercising, working on a project, or taking part in a hobby.
 These injuries can affect you for long periods of time once they occur and can be reinjured easily.

 A Few Benefits of Stretching According to the Mayo Clinic